Products

 TETRA A Comprehensive Overview

-Course Code: TR1201 Course Summary All aspects of a TETRA system are described including the TETRA 1 and TETRA 2 standards.
-The course introduces trunking principles, service aspects, network planning and architecture.
-Technical details about the TETRA radio interface are also examined.
+This comprehensive TETRA course covers all aspects of a TETRA system, including the TETRA 1 and TETRA 2 standards.
+Participants will gain an understanding of trunking principles, service aspects, network planning, architecture, and technical details about the TETRA radio interface.
+This course is ideal for those working or involved in PMR or PAMR who need to understand TETRA technology, specifications, and capabilities.
+Participants will explore topics such as TETRA standards, trunked radio principles, traffic analysis, TETRA services and interfaces, cellular principles, network planning, TETRA security, frequency allocations, channels, network architecture, user terminals, radio interface, mobility management, and Direct Mode Operation (DMO).
+Familiarity with the architecture and general operation of typical VHF or UHF mobile networks is advantageous, and some understanding of radio techniques is useful for this course.
 Who would benefit Those working or involved in PMR or PAMR who need to understand TETRA technology, specification and capabilities.
 Prerequisites Familiarity with the architecture and general operation of typical VHF or UHF mobile networks is advantageous, and some understanding of radio techniques is useful.
 Topic Areas Include An overview of the TETRA standards TETRA 2 Trunked radio principles Traffic analysis TETRA services and interfaces Cellular principles Network planning TETRA security TETRA frequency allocations TETRA channels Network architecture TETRA user terminals The TETRA radio interface TETRA mobility management Direct Mode Operation (DMO)

 POA: Private Course